The Global State of CPS Security 2024: Business Impact of Disruptions

 What is Manufacturing Cybersecurity?

-Technological advancements such as automation and the integration of IoT devices and other cyber-physical systems (CPS) throughout processing, production, packaging, and other essential operations are revolutionizing manufacturing.
 With these advancements, the sector is now more connected than ever before — which is also why manufacturing cybersecurity is now more important than ever before.
 The ultimate goal of a manufacturing cybersecurity strategy is to protect the CPS on which production availability, integrity, and safety rely.

 Achieving that goal requires manufacturers to embrace an approach that extends beyond traditional IT security solutions and principles.
-As ransomware infections continue to halt assembly lines, rogue insiders remotely alter configurations to compromise production, and other types of attacks that exploit security weaknesses in CPS persist, manufacturers must adopt security principles that are purpose-buit for CPS.
-Before we jump into what they are, we first need to examine the cybersecurity challenges that those principles will address.
+As ransomware infections continue to halt assembly lines, rogue insiders remotely alter configurations to compromise production, and other types of attacks that exploit security weaknesses in CPS persist, manufacturers must adopt security principles that are purpose-built for CPS.
+Before we jump into what they are, we first need to examine the manufacturing cybersecurity challenges that those principles will address.

 What Are Manufacturing Cybersecurity Challenges?